-- Students under 18 will not be accommodated with students 18 years and above. - All agencies must have satisfactory safeguarding policies and practices in place, including the use of DBS checks for homestay providers. - All homestays are revisited in accordance with British Council requirements (at least every year) to ensure standards are maintained. - Homestay accommodation that is alleged to fall below the British Council required standard, or to fail to adhere to Burlington School policies, will be reported to the relevant homestay agency, and "blacklisted" by Burlington School. - All complaints relating to homestay are investigated immediately.
-In the case of a serious complaint, or if information is passed to The School giving cause for concern, it will be reported to the relevant authorities immediately. - For students aged 18 and above who are staying in Residential accommodation, the residence must have satisfactory safeguarding policies and practices in place.
+- Students under 18 will not be accommodated in the same room with students 18 years and above. - All agencies must have satisfactory safeguarding policies and practices in place, including the use of DBS checks for homestay providers. - All homestays are revisited in accordance with British Council requirements (at least every year) to ensure standards are maintained. - Homestay accommodation that is alleged to fall below the British Council required standard, or to fail to adhere to Burlington School policies, will be reported to the relevant homestay agency, and "blacklisted" by Burlington School. - All complaints relating to homestay are investigated immediately.
+In the case of a serious complaint, or if information is passed to The School giving cause for concern, it will be reported to the relevant authorities immediately. - The School's onsite residence must have satisfactory safeguarding policies and practices in place.